AndrewHazelden/dome2rect/readme.md

 The tool is an early alpha release and will be improved over time.
 Right now the only image format enabled for input/output is .jpg files and a UNIX .pnm image format.
 In the future all the common image/video formats could be supported since the FFMPEG library is used for format conversions.

 I created the following example .bat scripts to show what is possible:

+**alphaextract.bat**
+This script extracts a transparent mask from footage and saves it into an RGB image file in the output folder.

 **angular2cyl.bat**
 Converts a an angular fisheye image to a cylindrical image.